 Table 4 shows the implications of the different lines for the global poverty counts.
-Given that the United States is not, and cannot be, included in the P4 indexes, there is no US to rupee P4 to convert international rupees to international dollars.
-Instead, DD (2009, Table 13) calculate "star" PPPs comparing the United States with each of the countries they use, with each country's currency first converted into international rupees using the P4s.
-Star PPPs are computed one country at a time and are Fisher price indexes between each country and the United States, with poverty line weights for the 62 countries and the national accounts weights for the United States, the idea being to compare market consumption in the United States-the consumption of the rich-world audience to whom the global counts are directed-with the consumption of those near the global line in each country.
+Given that the US is not, and cannot be, included in the P4 indexes, there is no US to rupee P4 to convert international rupees to international dollars.
+Instead, DD (2009, Table 13) calculate "star" PPPs comparing the US with each of the countries they use, with each country's currency first converted into international rupees using the P4s.
+Star PPPs are computed one country at a time, and are Fisher price indexes between each country and the US, with poverty line weights for the 62 countries, and the national accounts weights for the US, the idea being to compare market consumption in the US-the consumption of the rich-world audience to whom the global counts are directed-with the consumption of those near the global line in each country.
 It turns out that these star rates do not vary much from country to country, so DD use an average to convert the rupee lines back to dollars.
-Table 4 again starts with the official calculation, somewhat updated from World Bank (2008b), and Table 1, with a global poverty line of \$1.25 in 2005 international dollars and a global count of 1,319 million.
+Table 4 again starts with the official calculation, somewhat updated from World Bank (2008b), and Table 1, with a global poverty line of \$1.25 in 2005 international \$ and a global count of 1,319 million.
 The next row shows the global line and counts using P4s and averaging lines over 14 countries; the global line is R18.97 or \$1.064 and the global count falls to 1,164 million.
 As we have seen in the step by step calculations in Table 3, the main reason for the drop of 155 million in the poverty count is the change in the treatment of housing.
 The final row again uses P4s, but now with poverty-count weighted averages of 50 national lines.
-In this final calculation, the global line falls to R16.04 or \$0.922, and the global count to 874 million, two-thirds of the number with which we started, and only 57 million less than would have been estimated using the methods in place before the revise our estimates of the prevalence of global poverty.
+In this final calculation, the global line falls to R16.04 or \$0.922, and the global count to 874 million, two-thirds of the number with which we started, and only 57 million less than would have been estimated using the methods in place before the revision of the ICP.

+These calculations show that, provided we use a sensible method for setting the global line, neither the wider collection of poverty lines nor the ICP revision has generated any great need to revise our estimates of the prevalence of global poverty.
 The belief that the new ICP makes the world poorer comes from missing the fact that the updating procedure had increased the global line, and then attributing the increase in poverty to the ICP revision on the mistaken belief that the dollar-a-day line is actually denominated in dollars.
-I shall argue below that denominating the global line in dollars would be a good idea, but as long as it is an average of poor country lines, an ICP revision that makes the United States look richer relative to those lines can have no effect on the global poverty counts.
+I shall argue below that denominating the global line in dollars would be a good idea, but as long as it is an average of poor country lines, an ICP revision that makes the US look richer relative to those lines can have no effect on the global poverty counts.